Hope Women’s Centers exists to encourage and equip women and men to make informed decisions regarding unplanned pregnancies.

 Introduction To Volunteering

-The new training program that we are implementing on July 22nd is called Making Life Disciples.
+The new training program that we are implementing is called Making Life Disciples.
 It is an initiative of Care Net, the national organization we are affiliated with.
 Originally intended for use in the church, this powerful six video presentation instructs all Christians how to disciple women and men who may be considering abortion with compassion, hope, and help.

 Session 1 will be covered in the introductory seminar.
 Afterwards, each candidate will meet with our Client Services Director and schedule their “next steps”, according to their interest.